Benefits of Salt Therapy for Children

 There is no evidence that disease can be completely overcome with salt inhalers, but salt therapy can help alleviate the symptoms.

 COPD is not a curable disease, however progression of the disease may be slowed down by proper therapy.
-Saline therapy can play a role in relieving the build up of adherent mucus and may help with coughing, which can make it easier to cough up stagnant mucus.
+Salt therapy can play a role in relieving the build up of adherent mucus and may help with coughing, which can make it easier to cough up stagnant mucus.
 This can reduce the number of exacerbations.
 Base therapy should not be discontinued.

 It may help with colds or dry cough.

-No. In this case, due to overactive thyroid gland, an endocrinologist should be consulted and the symptoms are likely to be compressed.
+No. In the case of an overactive thyroid gland, an endocrinologist should be consulted